 Once Council has approved the application and paperwork, it is forwarded to the District Eagle Advancement Chair.

 The District Eagle Advancement Chair will then schedule the “Eagle Board of Review” for the Scout.

 The District Eagle Advancement Chair determines who sits on your Board of Review.

 You need to present yourself to your Board of Review in a scouting manner.
 Do your best to be in as complete of a Scout uniform as you have, appearance reflects you.
 This should include your merit badge sash.
 If you are a member of the Order of the Arrow, do not wear your OA sash as this is not an OA event.
 OA pocket flap patch and level indicator are good.

 Do your best to answer all questions in detail.
 Questions can be about your Eagle service project, your Scouting history, school, who you are.
 There is no set list of questions used by your board of review.

 Your Scoutmaster and your parents are encouraged to attend your Board of Review.
-Members of the Board of Review may choose to speak with your Scoutmaster in private and separately your parents in private.
-It is your choice to have your Scoutmaster join you only for moral support, but this is up to scout.
-During your interview you are the one talking with the board, not your Scoutmaster.
+The members of the Board of Review may choose to speak with your Scoutmaster and parent(s) separately and in private.
+You may choose to have your Scoutmaster join you during your Board, but only for moral support.
+This is up to scout.
+During your interview you are the only one talking with the Board, not your Scoutmaster.